-I’m not a medic, nor do I intend on giving health advice as I am unqualified to do so, Quick searches on google, Healthline and Web MD and Mayo Clinic for the adverse effects of BPA will tell you all you need to know that BPA is best avoided.
+I’m not a medic, nor do I intend on giving health advice as I am unqualified to do so, Quick searches on Google, Healthline and Web MD and Mayo Clinic for the adverse effects of BPA will tell you all you need to know that BPA is best avoided.

 Heck, I avoid plastics all together, and even more so when using hot products, as plastics in general are “no bueno” for your health.
-They are full of xeno estrogens and other chemicals that seep out and into whatever is in it be it that microwave meal from 7-Eleven….or a hot coffee.
+They are full of xeno estrogens and other chemicals that seep out and into whatever is in them, be it that microwave meal from 7-Eleven….or a hot coffee.

 Are Starbucks Plastic Cups Safe?

 Starbucks plastic cups are not 100% safe – nor are they entirely made from recycled materials.

 Their plastic cups are made from polypropylene and while free from BPA there are still risks associated with soft plastic polymers.
 As a customer of theirs you are 100% safe as the toxins from the polymers will still seep into your hot coffee.

 Unfortunately, the effect is 55x with heated liquid than with a cool or cold liquid.